 The Convenor or another member of the organising committee of the previous annual Conference

 Where possible, members shall be drawn from a range of institutions and institution types, and shall include members with a variety of interests and expertise

+The Chief Operating Officer shall attend the CMEC on a needs basis

 Other members of the Society with relevant skills.

+And any additional persons appointed by The Board as may be deemed desirable

 The Board may appoint any Member of the Board or the Executive Office to serve as liaison with any Standing or ad-hoc committee.

-The Board may regularly call for expressions of interest from Members who may wish to be considered for appointment to the Conferences and Major Events Committee.
+The Board may regularly call for expressions of interest from Members to ensure there is depth and breadth of expertise represented on Conferences and Major Events Committee.

 The Conferences and Major Events Committee must at least comprise four but no more than nine other members such that the Committee consists of a maximum of ten members.

-All Conferences and Major Events Committee members must declare any conflicts of interest in accordance with the Society’s Conflict of Interest Policy
+All members of the Conferences and Major Events Committee must declare any conflicts of interest in accordance with the Society’s Conflict of Interest Policy

-All Conferences and Major Events Committee members must be current financial members of the Society.
+All members of the Conferences and Major Events Committee must be current financial members of the Society.

 The term of membership shall be three years for no more than two consecutive terms (i.e. 6 years maximum term).
 A member may be re-elected to the Conferences and Major Events Committee following a period of at least one year outside the Committee.
-This requirement may be waived where a need under exceptional circumstances has been identified by the Convenor to co-opt a member for a period longer than six years.
+This requirement may be waived where a need has been identified by the Convenor to co-opt a member for a period longer than six years.
+This clause is enacted under exceptional circumstances only.

-Calls for Committee Members will be on an annual basis for one-third renewal of Committee positions.
+Calls for Committee Members will be on an annual basis for one-third renewal of Committee positions, as required

 Conferences and Major Events Committee members will attend at least 75% of scheduled meetings and not miss more than two consecutive meetings without an apology.
-If a Committee member is unable to commit to this level of participation they will stand down as soon as this is known or at the discretion of the Convenor.
+In the instance a committee member has missed more than two meetings without an apology and is unable to commit they will relinquish their membership to that committee or at the discretion of the Convenor.

 Proxy delegations are not permitted.

 A meeting quorum shall be half of the Conferences and Major Events Committee membership.
 When a quorum is not present no resolution may be made, however members present may discuss matters and make recommendations which will then be reported to, and ratified by, the next meeting when the quorum is in attendance.

-If necessary extra-ordinary meetings may be held to address urgent matters.
+In the instance when quorum is not met but decisions are needed urgently, the Convenor may call for the Committee to provide endorsement via email.
+If necessary extra-ordinary meetings may be held to address urgent matters or the Convenor can request for feedback/input/decisions via email.

 The ARMS Executive Office shall provide dedicated secretariat support to the Conferences and Major Events Committee.

 MEETING FORMAT AND FREQUENCY